cap-jmk/carate-pwc/README.md

 The success of transformer models is evident.
 Applied to molecules we need a graph-based transformer.
 Such models can then learn hidden representations of a molecule better suited to describe a molecule.

+For a chemist it is quite intuitive but seldomly modelled as such: A molecule exhibits properties through its combined *electronic and structural features*

-Evidence of a mixed-perspective was given in [chembee](https://codeberg.org/sail.black/chembee.git)
+* Evidence of this perspective  was given in [chembee](https://codeberg.org/sail.black/chembee.git).

+* Mathematical equivalence of the variational principle and neural networks was given in the thesis [Markov-chain modelling of dynmaic interation patterns in supramolecular complexes](https://www.researchgate.net/publication/360107521_Markov-chain_modelling_of_dynamic_interaction_patterns_in_supramolecular_complexes).

+* The failure of the BOA is described in the case of diatomic tranistion metal fluorides is described in a [Can Fluorine form triple bonds?](https://chemrxiv.org/engage/chemrxiv/article-details/620f745121686706d17ac316)

+* Evidence of quantum-mechanical simulations via molecular dynamics is given in a seminal work [Direct Simulation of Bose-Einstein-Condensates using molecular dynmaics and the Lennard-Jones potential](https://www.researchgate.net/publication/360560870_Direct_simulation_of_Bose-Einstein_condesates_using_molecular_dynamics_and_the_Lennard-Jones_potential)
 # Scope

 The aim is to implement the algorithm in a reusable way, e.g. for the [chembee](https://codeberg.org/sail.black/chembee.git) pattern.
+Actually, the chembee pattern is mimicked in this project to provide a stand alone tool.
+The overall structure of the program is reusable for other deep-learning projects and will be transferred to an own project that should work similar to opinionated frameworks.

 # Installation on CPU